-- to introduce the student to great intellectuals/thinkers and their lives - to help the student understand how the evolution of the mind of the intellectual/ thinker progressed - to guide the student in analysing life narratives using parameters such as authenticity, objectivity, and loyalty
+- to introduce the student to great intellectuals/thinkers and their lives - to help the student understand how the evolution of the mind of the intellectual/ thinker progresses - to guide the student in analysing life narratives using parameters such as authenticity, objectivity, and loyalty

-- will have gained access to the minds of great thinkers/intellectuals whose contributions made an impact on the world. - will demonstrate and understand how the protagonist's mind evolved with time. - the student will be able to analyse life narratives and sum up the personality of the thinker/intellectual, based on his understanding of the text.
+- will have gained access to the minds of great thinkers/intellectuals whose contributions made an impact on the world. - will be able to demonstrate how the great thinkers' mind evolves with time. - will be able to analyse life narratives and sum up the personality of the thinker/intellectual based on his understanding of the text.